projetsdiy/ESP32-CAM-webserver/README.md

 * Stream video at IP/stream.
 Easy to integrate in a smart home server
 * Take snapshot at IP_CAM/jpg/image.jpg

-Before to download, you need to modify several settings :
+Before to upload firmware, you need to modify several settings :
 * Network ssid
 * Network password
 * Adjust picture orientation according the position of the ESP32-CAM FLIP_V, MIRROR_H (true or false)